-In open markets like Mercat de la Boqueria in Barcelona, you can find fresh vegetables, fish, meat, and even eat tapas inside.
+In open markets like Mercat de la Boqueria in Barcelona, you can find fresh vegetables, fish, meat, and eat tapas at counters inside.

-Here are some of the varieties of Spanish tapas and salads we found at Plaza Mayor in Madrid.
+Here are some of the varieties of Spanish salads and small bites we found at Plaza Mayor in Madrid.